bchainhub/dapp-sveltekit-boilerplate/README.md

 - Ordinary databases
 - Blockchain databases

-### Ordinary databases

-You can use SQLite, Postgres database, or any other supported by Drizzle.
-The database setup is defined in the `.env` file prefixed with `DB_`.

-### Blockchain databases

-You can use SQLite, Postgres database, or any other supported by Drizzle.
-The database setup is defined in the `.env` file prefixed with `BCH_DB_`.

-Blockchain data are parsed by oracle, which you can deploy.

-### Database setup
+### Drizzle setup

 Drizzle setup is located in the `drizzle.config.ts` file.
 Configure it for your database setup.

 Schemas are located in the `src/schemas` directory.
 You can add your own schema files.
 Blockchain schemas are located in the `src/schemas/bch` directory.

+### Blockchain databases

+You can use SQLite, Postgres database, or any other supported by Drizzle.
+The database setup is defined in the `.env` file prefixed with `BCH_DB_`.

+Blockchain data are parsed by oracle, which you can deploy.

 ## Authentication